 On August 30, 2011, Mineral Area College issued voter-approved general obligation bonds of \$8,000,000 for the purpose of renovating, improving and furnishing College buildings and related facilities.
-Specifically, the proceeds of this debt was used for improvements to the library and technology buildings and additions and improvements to the Fredericktown Outreach Center.
+Specifically, the proceeds of this debt were used for improvements to the library and technology buildings and additions and improvements to the Fredericktown Outreach Center.
 Interest will be payable semi-annually on March 1 and September 1 at interest rates ranging from 2.75% to 3.2%.
 Principal payments began in 2019 continuing through 2026.
-The balance on these bonds on June 30, 2019 was \$7,800,000.
+The bonds were refinanced as part of the Series 2020 G.O.
+Bonds.